Zone of coverage: where are you covered?

-At this stage, you’ve already checked and analyzed if you prefer to subscribe to a 1st Euro plan or to a Top Up plan (CFE or ONSS), you compared benefits, level of reimbursement for outpatient expenses (100%, 90% or 80%), procedures and exclusions, and you know quite precisely the content of your health plan.
+What about the zone of coverage?
+At this stage, you’ve already checked and analyzed if you prefer to subscribe to a 1st Euro plan or to a Top Up plan.
+Also, you compared benefits, procedures, exclusions.
+Thereofre, you know quite precisely the content of your health plan.

 The next step is to define your area of coverage.
-The zone of coverage is usually defined by considering your home country and your country of expatriation (it can be different if you live in two or three different countries during the year or you planned a world tour).
-In the zone of coverage, Insurers often propose a list of “similar” countries i.e. where medical expenses are approximately the same:
+The zone of coverage is usually defined by considering your home country and your country of expatriation.
+It can be different if you live in two or three different countries during the year or you planned a world tour.
+In the zone of coverage, Insurers often propose a list of countries where medical expenses cost approximately the same.

-Expatriation does not mean that you will stay in the country of expatriation, but you will probably travel for business or go on holiday.
-Expenses outside the zone of coverage and emergency treatment can be expressed different ways, and it is important to check on the Table of Benefits / General conditions how this is defined.
+Expatriation does not mean that you will stay in the country of expatriation all the time.
+In fact, you will probably travel for business or for vacations.
+Expenses outside the zone of coverage, as well as emergency treatments, can be expressed different ways.
+Therefore, it is important to check on the Table of Benefits and on General conditions how this is defined.

 Please note that subscribing to an international health insurance does not free you from the local regulations.
-If you are eligible to contribute to the local healthcare system in certain countries and do not have local cover in place, you may be subject to paying a tax levy
+If you are eligible to contribute to the local healthcare system, make sure that your are compliant.
+Otherwise, you may be subject to paying a tax levy.